Despite its size, tuning a violin is trickier than, say, tuning a guitar, owing to the fact the violin is a slightly more complicated instrument.

 A common type of cross tuning involves tuning the G string to A, and the D to E, so that the violin is tuned A,E,A,E in ascending order.
-This enables the musician to play songs in A major more easily.
+This lets you play songs in A major more easily.
 Some common examples of country or fiddle alternative tunings are known as; ‘Cajun’, which is tuned F,C,G,D, ‘Open G’ which is tuned G,D,G,B and ‘Gee-dad’, which is tuned to G,D,A,D.

-Most beginner violin pieces will be in standard tuning, so it’s best to get used to this style initially before experimenting with the varieties mentioned above.
+Many of the best violin songs will be in standard tuning, so it’s best to get used to this style initially before experimenting with the varieties mentioned above.

 Common Tuning Problems